Palace of Charles of Lorraine: Description

 The Palace of Charles of Lorraine counts five halls, each decorated in stucco and silk, whose interiors are reminiscent of the Austrian Netherlands and the Prince-Bishopric of Liège in the 18th century.
 An impressive staircase, adorned with a statue of Hercules sculpted by the Flemish sculptor Laurent Delvaux, leads up to the first-floor rotunda.
 The rotunda's paving includes a central rosette made up of 28 types of Belgian marble, a sample of the Prince's collection of 5,000 minerals.

 Royal Chapel

 Donated to the Protestant Church by decree in 1804, with a definitive concession in 1816, the former private chapel of Prince Charles Alexander of Lorraine (also called the Royal Chapel) was integrated into the new constructions of the Mont des Arts/Kunstberg in 1965.
 Restored and modified several times, this sanctuary was built in 1760–61 and presents a Louis XVI-style interior with several Régence and Louis XV elements.
-It is adorned with remarkable rosettes, putty, rocaille-style elements and garlands.
+It is adorned with rosettes, putty, rocaille-style elements and garlands.
 In the jubé, there is an organ by Bernhard Dreymann dating from 1839 to 1841.